 5G and your IoT project

-5G is heralded as a transformational technology for the IoT, but what will the realities and opportunities be for IoT project owners?
+5G is heralded as a transformational technology for the IoT, so what will the realities and opportunities be for IoT project owners?

 What is 5G and what does it mean for the IoT?